III. B North - East Region

 A nice spring of fresh and cold water is available in the middle of the road 5-6 km south from Bistrenti.
 From the other side of the road, above the spring is available a nice shelter.

-Between Bistrantsi and Vinograd the road is not labelled.
-It is my information from August '18, when was the last time I explored this beautiful countryside.
-Be careful there, I am afraid it is very easy to lose direction here.
+Be careful in this area.
+I am afraid it is very easy to lose your direction here.
 Maybe a GPS would be useful here.
-Further there are not any problems.
+Other than that, there are no problems visiting this area.

 Again, just before Vinograd there is a nice springs of fresh cool water, unfortunately there is not a nice shade, where to relax for 2 - 3 hours.

-Have in mind that Byala is placed in a low place near Yantra River, so visiting it, you will have an additional climbing.
-It is obvious from the next road profile charts below.
+Byala is close to the Yantra River.
+If visiting Byala, you will have an additional climbing, as you can see from the next road profile charts below.

 Down toward Byala

-Overnight accommodation in Byala is available, very little information for it is available here:
+Overnight accommodations in Byala is available, some information about it is available here:

 https://en.wikipedia.org/wiki/Byala,_Ruse_Province http://www.guide-bulgaria.com/NC/rousse/byala